 Chris Hensel, AIF®

-Chris Hensel graduated from the University of Akron in Akron, Ohio, in 1983.
-He earned a BSBA with a major in marketing and minor in finance.
-He also earned an MBA from Ashland University in 1986.
-He currently serves as a Registered Representative for Commonwealth Financial Network® and an Investment Adviser Representative with Investment Partners, LTD, a Registered Investment Adviser.
-Chris has a real passion for the work he does for his clients.
-According to Hensel, “It is really satisfying to help people with the ongoing challenges associated with sound investing as well as identifying and neutralizing the constant threats to their long-term financial security.”
+I graduated from the University of Akron in Akron, Ohio in 1983, earning a BSBA with a major in marketing and a minor in finance.
+I also earned an MBA from Ashland University in 1986.
+I currently serve as a Registered Representative for Commonwealth Financial Network® and an Investment Adviser Representative with Investment Partners, LTD, a Registered Investment Adviser.

-Chris has FINRA Series 7, 63, and 65 securities registrations through Commonwealth.
-He is also a licensed life, accident and health, variable life, and variable annuity agent with the Ohio Department of Insurance.
-In 2010, he obtained the Accredited Investment Fiduciary® designation.
+I hold FINRA Series 7, 63, and 65 securities registrations through Commonwealth and am a licensed life, accident and health, variable life, and variable annuity agent with the Ohio Department of Insurance.
+In 2010, I obtained the Accredited Investment Fiduciary® designation.

-Active in the community, Chris has served in leadership positions for numerous civic and nonprofit organizations.
-Chris currently serves as a member of the Board of Education for the Strasburg Franklin School District.
-His past involvement includes serving as president of the Strasburg Tiger Foundation, Inc., treasurer and board member for the Tuscarawas County YMCA, campaign chairman for the United Way of Tuscarawas County, board member for Personal & Family Counseling Services, and a founding board member and treasurer for Habitat for Humanity of Tuscarawas Valley Inc.
+Being active in the community is important to me, and over the years I have served in many leadership positions for numerous civic and nonprofit organizations.
+I am currently involved with a local organization that locally feeds those in need each week, as well as Leader’s Edge, which seeks to create positive influence in business, schools, churches and communities.
+I previously served as a member of the Board of Education for the Strasburg Franklin School District, president of the Strasburg Tiger Foundation, Inc.; treasurer and board member for the Tuscarawas County YMCA; campaign chairman for the United Way of Tuscarawas County; board member for Personal & Family Counseling Services; and was a founding board member and treasurer for Habitat for Humanity of Tuscarawas Valley Inc. I still support many of these fine organizations financially.

-Chris resides in Strasburg with his wife, Chrissie, and their children: Kaitlin, Emmy, and Evan.
-He enjoys spending leisure time with his family, traveling, scuba diving, reading, and keeping up with the financial markets.
+My wife Chrissie and I live in Strasburg and enjoy spending time with our three children and two grandchildren.
+I also enjoy traveling, scuba diving, golfing, reading, and keeping up with the financial markets.

-Chris Hensel is proud to have been recognized as a Vista Club advisor for 2018—a distinction based on annual production that places him/her among the top 27 percent of advisors affiliated with Commonwealth Financial Network.
+I am proud to have been recognized as a Vista Club advisor for 2019—a distinction based on annual production that places me among the top 25 percent of advisors affiliated with Commonwealth Financial Network.

 Each year, Commonwealth, the Registered Investment Adviser–broker/dealer that helps us process investment transactions on your behalf, recognizes Vista Club advisors by inviting them to an exclusive gathering of their peers, leading industry experts, and Commonwealth home office staff.
 Vista Club advisors benefit from an intensive learning and networking experience designed to help them hone their expertise, share best practices, and provide ever-higher levels of service, education, and leadership to their clients.